 That setup time includes:

 A final word of warning, this time not about TCPA.
 Because the SMS marketing world is new, there are tools and services out there that appear cheap, but that can really put you in a bind.
-For instance, mass texting platforms.
-These aren’t as DIY as the Twilio example, and appear really, really cheap in comparison to a lot of options out there.
+For instance: mass texting platforms.
+These aren’t as DIY as the Twilio example, and they appear to be less costly in comparison to a lot of options out there.

 However, the name should raise a red flag.
 As we’ve already discussed, TCPA is strict.
 Mass texting platforms are an easy way to wind up with a large fine.
-Be careful out there — and respect your customer’s and your prospect’s data and privacy!
+Be careful out there—and respect your customers' and prospects' data and privacy!

 Also, make sure you aren’t adding a significant workload to your own plate with developers and engineering.
 Postscript can help, and the trial is free.